-- A Master Plan for Aging (MPA) can benefit a state in multiple — expected and unexpected — ways during the development process and implementation.
+- A multisector plan for aging (MPA) can benefit a state in multiple — expected and unexpected — ways during the development process and implementation.

 - The MPA’s comprehensive planning process establishes new relationships among stakeholders and breaks down silos across state leadership to help states respond quickly to future crises and embrace new opportunities.